 Jon Rumohr, PE, HBDP, LEED AP BD+C

-Principal / Mechanical Engineer, Ignyte Design
+Ignyte Design, Principal / Mechanical Engineer

 Jon is a Principal at IGNYTE Design and a registered Professional Engineer, licensed in multiple states.
 He provides expertise in sustainable design and carbon reduction for healthcare, higher education, government, and large commercial clients across the country.
 He has extensive experience working with facilities management teams to assess existing systems, plan for future capital projects, reduce their carbon footprint, and maximize their return on investment.
 When Jon isn’t helping clients, he’s spending time outside with his wife Kelly and daughters Adelyn and Amelia.
 He’s passionate about gardening, woodworking, and classic cars.